Why do CRM Projects Fail?

 It is rare that business needs and requirements remain the same for a long period of team, so scoping out what you might need as your business evolves, will mean you have a system that is fit for your business needs today, and in the future.

 If you have implemented a plug and play solution, this will be trickier to evolve around your future requirements.
-A solution like Microsoft Dynamics 365 can be customised over time, with additional functionality being built as required.
+A bespoke CRM solution can be customised over time, with additional functionality being built as required.

 Lack of post-implementation support